 Here on Long Island there are many species of birds that do not head south for the winter.
 They choose to stay here on the Island and must take advantage of any available food sources and shelters they can find in order to survive.
-Providing food, water and shelter in the winter will help sustain the bird population and provide hours of enjoyable bird watching for you and your family.
+Attract birds in the winter by providing food, water and shelter.
+This will help sustain the bird population and provide hours of enjoyable bird watching for you and your family.

 What Birds Will I See Now?